A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: The intersections in real projective spaces

 \subsection{Projective duality}

-In algebraic geometry, projective duality formalizes a striking symmetry of the roles of projective varieties and its dual varieties, provides a systematic way of recovering a projective variety from the set of its tangent hyperplanes, and grows mature in the centuries history of classical and modern algebraic geometry, with most theorems and methods working both for field $\mathbb{R}$ and $\mathbb{C}$.
-We refer to \cite{harris_algebraic_1992} and \cite{tevelev_rojective_2004} for the topics of projective duality, and recap necessary notions and results here.
-For a projective variety $X\subset \mathbb{R}\bP^m$, a hyperplane $H\subset \mathbb{R}\bP^m$ is defined to be a \textbf{tangent hyperplane} if $H$ contains a tangent plane to $X$ at a smooth point.
-Each hyperplane defines a point in the dual space $(\mathbb{R}\bP^{m})^\vee$, furthermore, the \textbf{dual variety of $X$} is defined as the closure of the locus of tangent hyperplanes to X at smooth points.
-We denote the dual variety as $X^\vee\subset(\mathbb{R}\bP^m)^\vee$.
-We note the following fundamental results in projective duality. \begin{theo}[Reflexivity Theorem]\quad $(X^\vee)^\vee=X.$ \end{theo} \begin{prop}[Principle of duality] Let $x_1$, $x_2$ be two points and $\bL$ be a linear subspace of $\RP^m$.
-If $x_1,x_2\in \bL\subset\RP^m$, then
+Projective duality is a basic concept in algebraic geometry that describes a symmetry between a projective variety and the locus of its tangent hyperplanes.
+This elegant framework is valid over both the real and complex fields and provides a systematic way to recover a variety from its dual.
+For background, we refer the reader to \cite{harris_algebraic_1992, tevelev_rojective_2004}; the necessary notions are briefly recalled below.
+Let $X \subset \mathbb{R}\bP^m$ be a projective variety.
+A hyperplane $H \subset \mathbb{R}\bP^m$ is called a \textbf{tangent hyperplane} if it contains the tangent space to $X$ at some smooth point.
+Since each hyperplane in $\mathbb{R}\bP^m$ corresponds to a unique point in the dual space $(\mathbb{R}\bP^m)^\vee$, we define the \textbf{dual variety} $X^\vee \subset (\mathbb{R}\bP^m)^\vee$ as the closure of the locus of all tangent hyperplanes to $X$ at its smooth points.
+We recall the following fundamental results from projective duality. \begin{theo}[Reflexivity Theorem]\quad $(X^\vee)^\vee=X.$ \end{theo} \begin{prop}[Principle of duality] Let $\mathrm{pt}_1$, $\mathrm{pt}_2$ be two points and $\bL$ be a linear subspace of $\RP^m$.
+If $\mathrm{pt}_1,\mathrm{pt}_2\in \bL\subset\RP^m$, then

 \end{prop}